Self-Publishing as a UK Author

 If you do decide to sell print books from your own website (see Paypal and Ecommerce platforms below), you will need to post these.
 You can buy your own mailing boxes and keep popping to the post office everyday and pay the standard post fee, or you can invest in the SmartStamp option.
 You can also open a small business account with the Post Office but you would have to be doing a lot of trading from home to make this worthwhile.

 I was originally planning on selling autographed copies of my book at the full RRP from my website but decided against it in the end for one main reason: time.
+Update 2018: Ecommerce platforms integration with author websites are now more advanced and I am considering launching my own digital and print store in the next two years.

 4b.
 Print book Formatting, Printers, and Pricing